Bellaire-Games-Studio/K.Engine/README.md

 # K.Engine

-K.Engine is a simple game engine written in C++.
+K.Engine is a simple WIP game engine written in C++.

+You can test the current development build [here](https://bellaire-games-studio.github.io/K.Engine/build/bin/K.Engine.html) The build folder holds a current build of the repository

 ## Features